 A Day at Camp

-During the 2021 Philosophy and Critical Thinking Summer Camp, we are adopting an online only format of six meetings spanning two weeks.
-In each Zoom session, campers will explore our core theme – Disagreement – and through fun and engaging small-group activities.
+For online campers, we will explore our core theme –Freedom and Flourishing– through fun and engaging small-group activities.
 Over the course of our two weeks together, campers will form a community of inquiry where they can reflect on the issues they care about most, practice their debating skills, share some laughs, and (along the way) tackle some of the biggest questions in philosophy today.